haseebahmed295/youtube-downloader-pro/installer_build/README.md

-# YouTube Downloader Pro - Installer Build
+# Ytp Downloader - Installer Build

 This folder contains all the build scripts and assets needed to create the MSI installer.